Mathématique: Intergalactic Gate Bridge

 So that’s where he goes.

 McKay walks through Cheyenne Mountain like dropping in on the High School Varsity Chess Team that first semester home from college.
 And yeah.
 Turns out he forgot the Milky Way folks work under a pile of dirt.
 Literally.
 It’s a pile of dirt.
 Right over.
 His head.
 God, he misses Atlantis.
 Like an ache in his teeth.
-It hurts more when he bites down on it and so he just can’t help himself.
+It hurts more when he bites down on it and so of course he can’t help himself.
 He closes his jaw.
 It’s what he does.
-Has he always done this?
+Has he always been like this?

 He barely remembers himself, ten years gone.
 Exactly the same.
 Wildly different.